epigeneticstoocean/AE17_Cvirginica_MolecularResponse/01A_RNA_processing.md

 * [Website](https://www.ddocent.com/)
 * [Publication](https://peerj.com/articles/431/)

-*Trimmomatic* - a  flexible read trimming tool for Illumina NGS data.
+*Trimmomatic* - A flexible read trimming tool for Illumina NGS data.
 Used by dDocent to trim raw RNAseq fragments and remove adapters.

 * [Github](https://github.com/timflutre/trimmomatic)
 * [Publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4103590/)

 **File Conversion**

-**gffread** - program to add in the conversion between different gene annotation file structures.
+*gffread* - Program to add in the conversion between different gene annotation file structures.
 Used here to convert from the `.gff` file format provided by NCBI to `.gtf` (preferred by STAR mapper).

 * [Github](https://github.com/gpertea/gffread) : converts a `.gff` file format to `.gtf`

 **Mapping**

-*STAR* - fast RNA-seq aligner than can make to a reference genome and identify identify canonical as well as novel splice junctions.
+*STAR* - Fast RNA-seq aligner than can make to a reference genome and identify identify canonical as well as novel splice junctions.
 It will output mapped reads as `.sam` or `.bam` files, and with the `--quantMode` it can also create a tab delimited read count output (similar to HT-Seq).
 In addition, mapped reads can be ouputed as a `.bam` file with transcript coordinates.
 This can be used downstream by the transcript quantification program RSEM.

 * [Github](https://github.com/alexdobin/STAR)
 * [Publication](https://academic.oup.com/bioinformatics/article/29/1/15/272537)